 THAT’S what we can offer you with Kumulos.

-Even if you’re not effected by the Parse shutdown and just want to come over to Kumulos to kick our tires – feel free.
-With our 30 day free trial, you’ve got a no cost and no obligation chance to see what it’s like to work with Kumulos.
+Even if you’re not affected by the Parse shutdown and just want to come over to Kumulos to kick our tires – feel free.
+With our up to 30 day free trial, you’ve got a no cost and no obligation chance to see what it’s like to work with Kumulos.

 The Parse shutdown is approaching – and now that we’re in 2017, it’s getting closer every day.